osmfoundation/sotm2019-booklet/README.md

 ## About this repository

 This repository is for the source code of the booklet of [State of the Map 2019 conference](https://2019.stateofthemap.org/) in Heidelberg from 21 to 23 September 2019.
-A nightly build can be found [here](https://michreichert.de/sotm/booklet19/master.pdf).

 ## Building